bjornbytes/lovr-docs/guides/FAQ.md

 > Does LÖVR support AR?

-LÖVR does not currently support the Magic Leap or "magic window" style AR on phones.
+LÖVR does not currently support Magic Leap, HoloLens, or "magic window" style AR on phones.
 There are some ways to experiment with AR on LÖVR using passthrough devices like the North Star or SteamVR's Room View 3D.
 LÖVR's direction is guided by the community, and as more AR hardware comes out there will likely be future demand and development on AR support.